← 시리즈 홈 ← Series Home

 같은 기술이 전혀 다른 두 제도에 투입되었을 때, 다른 결과가 나오는가. 그 대입이 다음 챕터에서 시작된다.

-January 20, 2025.
-Five in the morning, Pacific time.
-In a SoMa office on Bryant Street, San Francisco, a startup CTO woke up and checked his X feed.
-The screen was blanketed with a single name.
-DeepSeek.
+January 20, 2025, 5:00 a.m.
+Pacific Time.
+An AI startup office on Bryant Street in San Francisco's SoMa district.
+The CTO woke up and checked his X (formerly Twitter) feed.
+The screen was flooded with a single name: DeepSeek.

-The benchmark results from a Hangzhou startup had shattered Silicon Valley's predawn quiet.
-On the AIME 2024 mathematics olympiad qualifier, DeepSeek's R1 model scored 79.8% — within striking distance of OpenAI o1's 83.3%.
-Across coding, mathematical reasoning, and logic problems, it matched America's frontier models.
-Then came the number that changed everything.
-The training compute cost for V3, the base model underlying R1, was approximately $5.58 million — using 2,048 H800 GPUs.
-Work that American Big Tech was spending hundreds of millions of dollars on had been replicated at one-fiftieth the cost.
-Where Meta had consumed 30.8 million GPU hours to train a comparable model, V3's pre-training was completed in 2.78 million GPU hours.
-R1 then added reinforcement learning on top of V3.
+A startup from Hangzhou, China, had released the benchmark results for its R1 model, and the numbers jolted Silicon Valley awake.
+On the AIME 2024 math olympiad qualifying exam, R1 scored 79.8% — closing in on OpenAI o1's 83.3%.
+In coding, mathematical reasoning, and logic problems, it matched America's frontier models.
+But one number changed everything.
+The total training cost for V3, the base model underlying R1, was $6 million ($5.58 million in GPU compute costs; all subsequent DeepSeek training costs in this book refer to total training costs).
+It used 2,048 H800 GPUs.
+What American Big Tech spent hundreds of millions of dollars to accomplish, this team had done for one-fiftieth the cost.
+Meta used 30.8 million GPU-hours to train a comparable model; V3's pretraining required 2.78 million GPU-hours.
+R1 added reinforcement learning on top of V3.

-The CTO sent a message to a colleague.
-"We're spending ten times more money.
-What if the gap isn't ten times the performance?"
+The CTO messaged a colleague: "We're spending ten times more money, but what if the gap isn't ten times the performance?"

-This question was not the crisis of one company.
-That year, the combined AI capital expenditure of America's four Big Tech giants — Amazon, Alphabet, Microsoft, and Meta — reached approximately $400 billion.
-A sum equivalent to roughly 22% of South Korea's GDP was being poured into a single technology.
-And a $5.58 million model had just caught up to what that money was producing.
-Was this a technology problem?
-A money problem?
-Or a problem of institutions?
+The crisis was not one company's.
+That year, the combined AI capital expenditure of America's Big Tech four (Amazon, Alphabet, Microsoft, and Meta) reached $400 billion.
+An amount equal to 22% of South Korea's GDP was being poured into a single technology.
+And a $6 million model had matched the performance that money was supposed to buy.
+Was this a problem of technology, of capital, or of institutions?

-This is the moment when a productivity revolution collides with a contest for hegemony.
-History has seen this collision three times before.
-And each time, it was not the wealthier side that won.
-It was the side that could make the technology work across its entire society.
+The moment a productivity revolution intersects with hegemonic competition.
+History records three such intersections.
+And each time, the wealthier side did not win.
+The side that could make the technology work across an entire society won.

 This chapter traces those three precedents.
-Rome and Carthage contesting the Mediterranean.
-Britain and Germany trading industrial supremacy.
-The United States and the Soviet Union in the Cold War.
+Rome and Carthage's contest for the Mediterranean.
+Britain and Germany's industrial succession.
+America and the Soviet Union's Cold War.
 The same pattern repeats across all three cases.
-Extract that pattern, and you have a framework for reading the AI-era rivalry between the United States and China.
+Extract that pattern, and a framework for reading the US-China competition in the age of AI emerges.

-Section A: Not the Wealthier Side, but the More Scalable — Rome vs. Carthage
+Section A: The Scalable Side Wins, Not the Wealthy Side — Rome vs. Carthage

 Carthage's Silver and Rome's Roads

-In the third century BC, two powers were contending for mastery of the Mediterranean.
-Carthage and Rome.
-Measured in money, the contest seemed already settled.
-Carthage was vastly richer.
+In the third century BCE, two powers contested supremacy over the Mediterranean: Carthage and Rome.
+By the measure of wealth alone, the outcome seemed predetermined.
+Carthage was far richer.

-According to Pliny, Carthage drew annual revenues of approximately 12,000 talents from its Iberian mines.
-Its maritime trading network stretched from Phoenicia in the east to Iberia in the west, down to North Africa in the south.
-Maria Eugenia Aubet's analysis shows that Carthage's commercial web operated on a hub-and-spoke structure: silver, tin, gold, and grain all flowed through the Carthaginian hub.
-The city was the financial capital of the ancient world.
+According to Pliny, Carthage drew annual revenues of 12,000 talents from mines on the Iberian Peninsula.
+Its maritime trade network stretched from Phoenicia in the east to Iberia in the west and North Africa to the south.
+Maria Eugenia Aubet's analysis describes Carthage's trade network as a "hub-and-spoke" structure.
+Silver, tin, gold, and grain flowed through the hub of Carthage.
+The city was the financial center of the ancient world.

 Rome was different.
-It was an agrarian state — no glittering trade network, no mining revenues.
-According to Polybius, Rome's adult male citizen population in 264 BC was 292,234.
-The total population of the Italian peninsula ran between three and four million: roughly comparable to the combined population of Carthage's home territory and its dependencies.
+It was an agrarian state.
+It had no dazzling trade networks, no mining revenues.
+According to Polybius, as of 264 BCE, Rome's adult male citizen count stood at 292,234.
+The total population of the Italian Peninsula was between three and four million, a scale comparable to Carthage's homeland and dependencies combined.

-Construction of the Via Appia began in 312 BC.
-It was 4.1 meters wide — 14 Roman feet — with drainage channels, milestones, and relay stations built to standardized specifications.
-That road eventually expanded into a network of approximately 400 major routes totaling some 80,000 kilometers across the empire, a scale traced by Ray Laurence's research.
-Peter Temin has argued that this road network was the physical precondition for what amounted to a "single market" — military movements, commercial transactions, and the flow of information all ran along the same arterials.
+Construction of the Via Appia began in 312 BCE.
+It was 4.1 meters wide (14 Latin feet), laid with standardized drainage channels, milestones, and relay stations.
+This road system eventually extended across the empire in 400 major routes totaling 80,000 kilometers.
+Ray Laurence's research tracks this scale.
+Peter Temin argues that this road network was the physical foundation that made a "single market" possible.
+Military movement, commercial exchange, and information transmission all traveled the same roads.

-But it was not only roads.
-Rome's true weapon was institutional.
+But it was not roads alone.
+Rome's real weapon was institutional.

 Citizenship as Protocol

-Rome possessed a mechanism for systematically absorbing conquered territories — what in modern terms we might call protocol standardization.
+Rome possessed a mechanism for systematically absorbing conquered territory.
+In modern terms, this might be called "protocol standardization."

-The legal system, which expanded from the ius civile to the ius gentium, provided a universal framework for dispute resolution that applied even to non-citizens.
-The praetor peregrinus was a dedicated magistrate who handled disputes between foreigners and between foreigners and citizens.
-Diverse peoples and cultures were integrated into a single transactional order.
-Just as TCP/IP connects different networks under one communications protocol, Roman law connected different societies under one legal framework.
+The legal system, which expanded from civil law (ius civile) to the law of nations (ius gentium), provided a universal dispute-resolution framework applicable even to non-citizens.
+The praetor peregrinus was a dedicated magistrate handling disputes between foreigners, and between foreigners and citizens.
+Disparate peoples and cultures were integrated into a single transactional system.
+Just as TCP/IP connects different networks under one communication protocol, Roman law connected different societies under one legal framework.

-The gradual extension of citizenship was the engine of this system.
-From the ius Latii to full civitas Romana, citizenship was conferred in stages.
-After the Social War (91–88 BC), it was extended across the entire Italian peninsula.
-Conquered peoples were converted into participants in the system.
-The incentive to rebel was neutralized, the tax base expanded, and the pool of mobilizable human resources deepened.
+The gradual expansion of citizenship was the core of this system.
+A staged grant from Latin rights (ius Latii) to full Roman citizenship (civitas Romana).
+After the Social War (91-88 BCE), citizenship was extended across the entire Italian Peninsula.
+The conquered were converted into system participants.
+The incentive for rebellion was removed, the tax base expanded, and the pool of mobilizable human resources widened.

-Carthage had no equivalent mechanism.
-Commercial oligarchy dominated decision-making.
-Elite families — the Barcids foremost among them — directed territorial expansion according to their own interests.
-Hannibal's Italian campaign was, in strict terms, more a Barcid family project than a Carthaginian state enterprise.
-Where Rome had institutions for absorbing territory, Carthage had only networks for extracting it.
-That difference proved decisive.
+Carthage had no such mechanism.
+A commercial oligarchy dominated decision-making.
+The interests of elite families like the Barcids dictated the direction of territorial expansion.
+Hannibal's Italian campaign was, strictly speaking, more of a Barcid family project than a national strategy.
+Not an institution for absorbing territory, but a network for extracting from it.
+That difference was decisive.

 Carthage's army was composed of mercenaries: Libyans, Numidians, Iberians, Gauls, Balearic slingers.
-Cost-effective, but deficient in loyalty and cohesion.
-The Mercenary War that erupted after the First Punic War (241–237 BC) laid bare this vulnerability with brutal clarity.
-When the war ended and Carthage could not pay its troops, the mercenaries revolted.
+Cost-efficient, but lacking in loyalty and cohesion.
+The Mercenary War (241-237 BCE) after the First Punic War exposed this vulnerability in dramatic fashion.
+When the war ended and Carthage could not pay its soldiers, the mercenaries revolted.

 The Paradox of Cannae

-August 216 BC.
+August 216 BCE.
 The Battle of Cannae.
-Hannibal Barca's Carthaginian forces encircled and annihilated the Roman army.
+Hannibal Barca's Carthaginian army encircled and annihilated the Roman force.
 Rome lost between 50,000 and 70,000 men in a single day — the worst defeat in the history of the Republic.

 Hannibal's officer Maharbal urged an immediate march on Rome.
-When Hannibal refused, Maharbal said: "You know how to win a victory, Hannibal; you do not know how to use one."
+When Hannibal refused, Maharbal said: "You know how to win a battle, but you do not know how to use a victory."

-What separated the two outcomes was resilience.
+What decided the outcome was resilience.
 Rome absorbed the defeat.
-The contrast between the two systems could not have been starker.
-According to the census data Polybius cites for 225 BC, Rome's total mobilizable forces — citizens plus Italian allies — stood at approximately 700,000 men.
-Carthage's deployed forces numbered around 170,000, mostly mercenaries.
-A system that still has 630,000 soldiers after losing 70,000 at Cannae is categorically different from a system that cannot recover from a single defeat at Zama.
-Nathan Rosenstein's analysis shows that Rome's alliance network functioned as a distributed pool of human capital — the costs of war were spread across the entire network.
+Here the difference between the two systems comes into sharpest focus.
+According to Polybius, based on the 225 BCE census, Rome's total mobilizable manpower was 700,000 — citizens and Italian allies combined.
+Carthage's deployed forces numbered 170,000, mostly mercenaries.
+A system that loses 70,000 at Cannae and still has 630,000, versus a system that cannot recover from a single defeat at Zama.
+Nathan Rosenstein's analysis describes Rome's alliance system as a "distributed pool" of human resources.
+The costs of war were spread across the entire network.

 Carthage was different.
-The defeat at Zama in 202 BC broke the system entirely.
-The mercenary model was structured so that you could only mobilize as much as you could pay.
-When the war chest ran dry, the army disappeared.
+Its defeat at the Battle of Zama in 202 BCE broke the system.
+The mercenary model was a structure where "only as many as you can pay can be mobilized."
+When the war chest ran dry, the army vanished.

-Arthur Eckstein named this a victory of "systemic resilience."
-Rome lost battles; its system did not collapse.
-Carthage won battles; it lacked the institutions to convert victories into lasting expansion.
-What decided the war was not the magnitude of wealth, but the scalability of the institutions through which wealth was mobilized.
+Arthur Eckstein called this the triumph of "systemic resilience."
+Rome lost battles, but its system did not collapse.
+Carthage won battles yet lacked the institutions to scale its victories.
+The contest was decided not by the size of wealth but by the scalability of the institutions that mobilized it.

-This was the first large-scale empirical demonstration that distributed systems absorb shocks better than concentrated ones.
-Carthage's commercial network was efficient but could not absorb the trauma of sustained war.
-Rome's alliance network was less efficient but could distribute defeat across itself and come back.
+Here was the first large-scale demonstration that a distributed system is more shock-resistant than a centralized one.
+Carthage's commercial network was efficient, but it could not absorb the shocks of war.
+Rome's alliance network was less efficient, but it could distribute defeats and regenerate.

 That is the lesson of the first precedent.